gicentre/elm-vegalite/docs/changeNotes.md

 - `maBooExpr` for providing expressions that evaluate to Boolean mark properties (VL5.0).

-- `scNumExpr` for providing expressions that evaluate to numeric scale properties (VL5.0)

-- `sacoNumExpr` for providing expressions that evaluate to numeric scale configuration properties (VL5.0)
+- `scNumExpr` / `sacoNumExpr` for providing expressions that evaluate to numeric scale properties or configuration (VL5.0)

-- `scBooExpr` for providing expressions that evaluate to Boolean scale properties (VL5.0)

-- `sacoBooExpr` for providing expressions that evaluate to Boolean scale configuration properties (VL5.0)
+- `scBooExpr` / `sacoBooExpr` for providing expressions that evaluate to Boolean scale properties or configuration (VL5.0)

 - `doNumExpr` for providing expressions that evaluate to numeric scale domain properties (VL5.0)